When you use the Help to Claim service, we’ll only ask for and process personal information about you so we can support you.

 by talking with you over the phone or webchat

 On some occasions, the Jobcentre might share some information about you with us.
-They’ll do this usually when they need to make a referral.
+They’ll do this usually when they need us to help you with your claim.

 We collect and process your personal information using a lawful basis called ‘legitimate interests’.
-This means it lets us carry out our aims and goals as an organisation when we give you support.
+This lets us carry out our aims and goals as an organisation when we give you support.

 What information the Department for Work and Pensions send us